List of breweries in Montana: Palladium Draughthaus

 Palladium Draughthaus is in Columbus.
 It is owned by Joe Morse I, Mina Morse, and Joseph Morse III.
 The name is in reference to Stillwater Mining Company, the only palladium producer in the U.S., whose smelter is located in Columbus.

 Patriotic American Brewery

 Patriotic American Brewery opened in Evergreen in 2023.
 It is owned by Josie and Matt Hegstad.
 The Patriot won the 2024 bronze award for Wheat Ales from the Montana Brewers Association.
+At the 2025 Montana Beer Awards Fire in the Hole! won bronze in the Vegetable and Spiced Beer category.

 Philipsburg Brewing Company

 Philipsburg Brewing Company, in Philipsburg, opened in August 2012.
 Their brewery, as well as a taproom, is located downtown.
 A second location is also in Philipsburg in the historic Kroger Brewery.
 It is owned by Cathy and Nolan Smith.
 Mike Elliott is the head brewer.